 Pre-employment services are a component of the Workforce Innovation and Opportunity Act which is an amendment to the Rehabilitation Act of 1973.
 These services are available to students with disabilities who are 14 to 21 years old, and include the following five required activities:

 - Job exploration counseling;

-- Counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs at Institutions of Higher Education;
+- Counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs;

 - Workplace readiness training to develop social skills and independent living; and

 - Instruction in self-advocacy.